-Collection - 94 percent of City respondents rated curbside collection of garbage as good or excellent for convenience, 95 percent as good or excellent for reliability and 75 percent as good or excellent for cost.
-78 percent of City respondents rated curbside collection of recycling as good or excellent for convenience, 92 percent as good or excellent for reliability and 66 percent as good or excellent for cost.
+1. Collection-94 percent of city respondents rated curbside garbage collection as good or excellent for convenience, 95 percent as good or excellent for reliability, and 75 percent as good or excellent for cost.
+Seventy-eight percent of city respondents rated curbside recycling collection as good or excellent for convenience, 92 percent as good or excellent for reliability, and 66 percent as good or excellent for cost.